Developing a Robust Funding Strategy

 Assess Your Budget Needs

 The first step is understanding your budget needs.
-The cost of a digital well-being product includes more than the price.
-It also consists of:
+The cost of a digital well-being product includes more than the sticker price.
+It consists of:

 Initial product cost: